pyzo/pyzo-website/pages/features.md

   * Undo / redo.
   * Highlighting of current line.
   * Long line indicator.
-  * Chooice of multiple fonts, Pyzo comes with two beautiful fonts by default.
+  * Choice of multiple fonts, Pyzo comes with two beautiful fonts by default.
   * Breakpoints for debugging.